 - Use a bottom light under the product

 Users can also choose to manually cut out the shadow using the included Lasso Tool.
 So, the automated background removal tool will remove ~80% of the background, then users will simply clip the rest.
 This workflow is still much more efficient than removing backgrounds in other image editing applications.
 How it works video:

 Products that don’t contrast well with their background:

 The Automated Background Removal Tool can have a difficult time with products that don’t contrast well with their background color.
 As Tolerance is increased, it will remove pixels that differ more from the reference image.
 This will often lead to pixels in the product being removed.
 See example below:

 Now, lets take a look at the results.
-For the product image on the left, shot inside the Iconasys LED Studio, we are able to create contrast between the object and the background color (Iconasys LED Studios include bottom and back lighting).
-So to remove the background, we only need a slight adjustment to the Tolerance.
+For the product image on the left, shot using an Iconasys LumiPad 360 Lighting System, we are able to create contrast between the object and the background color (Iconasys LLumiPad Lighting Systems include a back light panel to help create contrast between and object and the background).
+So to remove the background, we only need a slight adjustment to the Tolerance (or in some cases even just a small adjustment to the Levels).
 For the image on the right, we can see the object and background image have little contrast.
 This can cause a problem when increasing tolerance to remove the product background as it will start to remove parts of the product.
 Results are as follows: